 Although saturation considerations would permit the voltage to be raised above the rated value under these conditions, it is limited to the rated voltage to protect the winding insulation of the motor.

 With high electrical frequency above base speed, the resulting flux in the machine decreases and the maximum torque decreases with it.

-The following figure shows a family of induction-motor torque-speed characteristic curves for speeds above base speed, assuming that the stator voltage is held constant.
+The following figure shows a family of induction-motor torque-speed characteristic curves for speeds above base speed, assuming that we hold the stator voltage constant.

 If the stator voltage is varied linearly with the frequency below base speed and is held constant at the rated value above base speed, then the resulting family of torque-speed characteristics is as shown in Fig.